 Wrap it in Newspaper or Magazine Pages

-If you still read good-old-fashioned newspapers, don’t toss them — they make great wrapping paper!
-To spruce it up, use twine (which is generally compostable) and add a flower, a sprig of fresh rosemary, or anything seasonal and decorative for a festive holiday spin.
-Cinnamon sticks, dried orange slices.
+Raise your hand if you still read good-old-fashioned newspapers.
+Guess what?
+They make great wrapping paper!
+To spruce up gifts, use twine (which is generally compostable) and add a flower, a sprig of fresh rosemary, or anything seasonal and decorative for a festive holiday spin.
+Some ideas include a pinecone, cinnamon sticks, or dried orange slices.

-Pro tip 💡Be conscious of what’s printed on the paper you’re using.
+Pro tip: 💡Be conscious of what’s printed on the paper you’re using.
 Avoid bad news or negative imagery — focus on colorful, cheerful, bright imagery and words.

-Wrap it in a Stasher Bag
+Gift in a Stasher

 Give Digital Gifts, Donations or Experiences